-A Woman is No Man is written by Etaf Rum.
-She tells the story of three generations of Palestinian-Americans.
-It focuses on the women: Deya, Isra, Fareeda.
+A Woman is No Man is a literary fiction written by Etaf Rum.
+She tells the story of three generations of Palestinian Americans living in Brooklyn, NY.
+It focuses on three women in one family: daughter Deya, mother Isra, and mother-in-law Fareeda.

 The Mother – Isra

 In 1990, Isra is married off by her family in Palestine at 16 to a man from America, and in a whirlwind, she finds herself in Brooklyn.
-She didn’t want to get married but she was hopeful to find love in her marriage.
+She didn’t want to get married, but she was hoping to find love in her marriage.

 It’s very clearly defined to Isra that her role as a woman is to marry and have children.
 This is the message that she receives from her society and her mother.
 The baton moves to her mother-in-law, Fareeda, who insists that she has to get pregnant right away, to give her husband sons.

-Fareeda has 4 kids, all girls.
-The judgement of the family and ill-treatment of her husband isolates her and she becomes depressed.
+Isra has 4 kids, all girls.
+The judgment of the family and the ill-treatment of her husband isolates her, and she becomes depressed.
 It doesn’t help when her sister-in-law gives birth to a son, as her first child.
 Where Isra is quiet and unassuming, Nadine is bold.
 Their marriages could not be more different as well.

 Isra’s only escape is through books.
 She loved books as a child but had given them up to be a wife and mother.
 Adam’s sister, Sarah, who she builds a relationship with, brings her books from school and they read together some days.

 Fareeda is tough on Adam.
-She has strong, clear ideas about what it means to be an Arab, and the oldest son.
-She resists the Americanization of her family, and tries to keep everyone in their correct role.
-When her husband beats her, she accepts that this is the right of a husband, just like she saw back home.
+She has strong, clear ideas about what it means to be an Arab and the oldest son.
+She resists the Americanization of her family and tries to keep everyone in their correct role.
+When her husband beats her, she accepts that this is the right of a husband, just as she saw back home.
 The first time that Adam beats Isra, leaving physical evidence on her face, Fareeda teaches her how to apply makeup and tells her that she needs to keep her shame private.
-Where Isra was hoping for companion, she finds shame upon shame.
+Where Isra was hoping for a companion, she finds shame upon shame.